Arch Mission Foundation: Arch disks 1 through 5

 As a proof of concept of the 5D optical data storage technology, Arch made 5 disks each containing Isaac Asimov's Foundation trilogy comprising about 3 megabytes each.
-The disks were created by Peter Kazansky at the University of Southampton's Optoelectronics Research Centre (ORC), the inventor of the 5D optical data storage technology and who is on Arch Mission Foundation's "Science and Technology Council".
+The disks were created by Peter Kazansky at the University of Southampton's Optoelectronics Research Centre (ORC), the inventor of the 5D optical data storage technology and a member of Arch Mission Foundation's "Science and Technology Council".
 The discs are considered the longest-lasting storage objects ever created by humans.

 Solar Library

-In December 2017, when Arch co-founder Nova Spivack heard that SpaceX was launching a Tesla into space, Spivack tweeted to Musk who jumped at the opportunity to include one on the mission - Musk was a book fan.
+In December 2017, when Arch co-founder Nova Spivack heard that SpaceX was launching a Tesla into space, Spivack tweeted to Musk who jumped at the opportunity to include an Arch disk on the mission.
 Musk was also given the 1.1 disk for his private library.
 The 1.2 disk, named the 'Solar Library' by the Arch Mission Foundation also represents the first permanent space library, and is projected to orbit around the Sun for at least a few million years.
 The Solar Library was launched on the SpaceX Falcon Heavy test flight on February 6, 2018, inside Musk's red Tesla Roadster.
 The payload was placed in an elliptical orbit that extends nearly 243 million miles from the Sun at its farthest point.

 Lunar Library

 In 2019, the Arch Mission sent the Lunar Library, a 30 million page library of books, data, images and a copy of English Wikipedia to the Moon aboard the Israeli Beresheet Lander.
 The Lunar Library also contained an unannounced microscopic sample of tardigrades, a form of life that can go into suspended animation and survive in space.
 Nova Spivack called himself a "space pirate" who contaminated the Moon by doing so, while some scientists argued that tardigrades were already present there.
 The Lunar Library also contains several vaults of secret content, including David Copperfield's magic secrets, a cafe's unpublished recipe for queso, a microscopic shrine including relics and spiritual texts, and a sample of the Bodhi leaf from India.
+On February 22, 2024, the Arch Mission successfully landed the Lunar Library on the Moon, on the Intuitive Machines IM-1 mission's Odysseus lander.

 Method of storing information

-The methods used to store the library was by etching high-resolution microscopic images into 25 thin layers of nickel.
+The library was stored by etching high-resolution microscopic images into 25 thin layers of nickel.
 The first four layers include approximately 60,000 pages of textbooks, books on language, and information to be able to unravel the deeper layers.

 DNA digital data storage is also used to store 20,000 images and 20 notable books.
 The analog layers of the Lunar Library have instructions to decode the DNA and be able to retrieve the digital information in it.